DanielTakeshi/DCUR/README.md

-# MuJoCo Experiments
+# DCUR

-This has been tested on Ubuntu 18.04.
+This code has been tested on Ubuntu 18.04.
 To install, first follow the [SpinningUp installation instructions][1], including the MuJoCo installation.
 For example you can do this:

 ```
 wget "https://www.roboti.us/download/mujoco200_linux.zip"